 Figure 5 Receiver operating characteristic of the clinical-radiologic model established by K-Nearest Neighbour, radiomics model established by support vector machine, and the combined model established by K-Nearest Neighbour.
 A: The area under the curve (AUC) values of the clinical-radiologic, radiomics, and combined models in the training cohort were 0.763, 0.726, and 0.844, respectively; B: In the validation cohort, the AUC values of the clinical-radiologic, radiomics, and combined models were 0.701, 0.756, and 0.790, respectively; C: Calibration curve performance of the combined model in the training cohort; D: Combined model calibration curve in the validation cohort; E: Decision curve analysis (DCA) of the combined model in the training cohort; F: DCA of the combined model in the validation cohort.
 AUC: Area under the curve.

 Figure 6 Kaplan-Meier curve analysis of the overall survival of patients stratified based on the best Youden index after hepatectomy.
 The high-risk and low-risk groups had scores > 0.53 and < 0.53, respectively.
-A: In the training cohort, the median overall survival (OS) was 3.00 and 8.08 years for the high-risk and low-risk groups, respectively (P < 0.0001).
-B: In the validation cohort, the median OS was 2.83 and 5.25 years for the high-risk and low-risk groups, respectively (P = 0.028).
+A: In the training cohort, the median overall survival (OS) was 3.00 and 8.08 years for the high-risk and low-risk groups, respectively (P < 0.0001); B: In the validation cohort, the median OS was 2.83 and 5.25 years for the high-risk and low-risk groups, respectively (P = 0.028).

-Table 1 The clinical-radiologic characteristics of primary cohort
+Table 1 The clinical-radiologic characteristics of primary cohort, n (%)